mesieou/mesieou/README.md

   I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Colombia.
 - :telescope: I’m currently seeking for a junior Software Engineer/Developer position.
 I enjoy both frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Untrepreneurship and Data Science.

 - :zap: In my free time, I do calisthenics, business and learning about new technologies.